By Nathan Barnett, Editor at Finance.co.uk. Last updated 1st May 2024.

 ETFs are funds designed to specifically track (or follow) the value of different global markets, indexes (like the FTSE 100), or commodities (like gold).
 Fund managers will manage your money to mimic the performance of an index or commodity over the long term.

-Governments and companies can raise capital through selling gilts and bonds to investors.
+Governments and companies can raise capital by selling gilts and bonds to investors.
 Bonds and gilts are loans, and when you buy a bond, you are lending money to a company or the government.
 You can purchase bonds and gilts through a stockbroker or their bank, or directly through the DMO’s purchase and sale service.

 Bonds and gilts offer a fixed rate of return over a set period of time, so may provide a more predictable income than other types of investments.